Wes Saxton

-William Earl Saxton Jr. (born August 13, 1993) is an American football tight end for the New Jersey Generals of the United States Football League (USFL).
+William Earl Saxton Jr. (born August 13, 1993) is an American professional football tight end.
 He played college football at South Alabama.
-He has been a member of the New York Jets, Washington Redskins, Buffalo Bills, Detroit Lions, San Francisco 49ers, and Seattle Seahawks of the National Football League (NFL); Birmingham Iron of the Alliance of American Football (AAF); and St. Louis BattleHawks of the XFL.
+He has also been a member of the New York Jets, Washington Redskins, Buffalo Bills, Detroit Lions, San Francisco 49ers, and Seattle Seahawks of the National Football League (NFL); Birmingham Iron of the Alliance of American Football (AAF); St. Louis BattleHawks of the XFL; and New Jersey Generals of the United States Football League (USFL).

-Early years
+Early life

 Saxton graduated from Hueytown High School in Alabama in 2011.